Swibi/connect-to-gke/README.md

-# Connect to GCP
+# Connect to GKE
-A composite action for easy setup and connection to a gke cluster running on the Google Cloud Platform.
+A composite action for easy setup and connection to a GKE cluster running on the Google Cloud Platform.
+Use the connection to automate releases, backups, restarts or any other CLI functionality.

 ## Prerequisites